 Port Townsend Practicalities

-The old waterfront neighborhood also holds a pair of hotels in restored 1880s buildings: the Waterstreet Hotel (635 Water St., 360/385-5467 or 800/735-9810, $60 and up) and the quieter The Palace Hotel (1004 Water St., 360/385-0773, $99 and up), where the room names play up the building’s past use as a brothel.
-The most comfortable accommodations in Port Townsend are the many 1880s-era B&Bs dotting the bluffs above the port area, including the ever-popular Old Consulate Inn (313 Walker St., 360/385-6753, $110 and up), where some of the plush rooms come with a view of the Olympic Mountains and all come with a hearty multi-course breakfast.
-Fort Worden State Park (360/344-4400), a mile north of downtown, also offers a wide variety of memorable accommodations in historic officers quarters and converted barracks.
+The old waterfront neighborhood also holds a pair of hotels in restored 1880s buildings: The Waterstreet Hotel (635 Water St., 360/385-5467 or 800/735-9810, $50 and up) and the quieter The Palace Hotel (1004 Water St., 360/385-0773 or 800/962-0741, $89 and up), where the room names play up the building’s past use as a brothel.
+The most comfortable accommodations in Port Townsend are the many 1880s-era B&Bs dotting the bluffs above the port area, including the ever-popular The Old Consulate Inn (313 Walker St., 360/385-6753 or 800/300-6753, $125 and up), where some of the plush rooms come with views of the ocean or the Olympic Mountains.
+All come with a hearty multicourse breakfast.
+Fort Worden (360/344-4400, ext.
+304), a mile north of downtown, also offers a wide variety of memorable accommodations in historic officers quarters, a boutique castle, and converted barracks.